 Natural dog health supplements, such as glucosamine and chondroitin, are helpful for lubricating joints and soothing pain associated with arthritis.

 When walking around ice-covered areas, such as frozen lakes or ponds, keep your dog on a tight leash and don't allow him to roam on the ice.
-There's no way to easily tell how solid the ice is, and your dog could fall in, pulling you along with him.
+There's no way to easily tell how solid the ice is, and your dog could fall through or slip on the ice.

 Does your dog have proper identification on his collar or a microchip?
 Make sure that you keep your information current in case your pet gets out.